 Food Grows Community Inter-generational Project

-This project provides a free organic lunch for River Road neighborhood elders while interacting with each other and the Reality Kitchen students.
-Volunteers from across the community are also involved on a regular basis to harvest and prepare food.
+In partnership with Reality Kitchen, Zaniyan provides a free organic lunch for River Road neighborhood elders and guests while interacting with each other and the Reality Kitchen students.
+Our Director of Health and Wellness, Michael Vasquez, has planted a large organic garden on donated land in the neighborhood to produce food for the weekly lunches.
+Volunteers from across the community gather and contribute time and talents to harvest and help prepare food.

 Garden Helper Program